mongodb/docs-app-services/source/includes/note-third-party-services-deprecation.rst

 .. important:: Third Party Services & Push Notifications Deprecation

-   Third party services and push notifications in App Services have been deprecated in favor of creating HTTP endpoints that use :ref:`external dependencies
+   Third party services and push notifications in App Services have been deprecated in favor of creating HTTP endpoints that use external dependencies in functions.
-   <external-dependencies>` in functions.

    Webhooks have been renamed to :ref:`HTTPS Endpoints
    <https-endpoints>` with no change in behavior.
 You should